danielvanc/Calculator/README.md

 # 🔘 Calculator

-A React / Redux project I made as a part of 1 of 5 projects I made for the freeCodeCamp.org 'Frontend Libraries' [certificate](https://www.freecodecamp.org/certification/danielvanc/front-end-libraries).
+A React / Redux project I made as a part of 1 of 5 projects required to gain the freeCodeCamp.org 'Frontend Libraries' [certificate](https://www.freecodecamp.org/certification/danielvanc/front-end-libraries).

 Uses: